 - The Foreign Languages Across the Curriculum program that allows students to integrate their foreign-language skills with the study of history

-- Off-campus courses, including Slavery in West Africa in Ghana and Revolutionary Cuba in Cuba, and Mediterranean Archaeology Field School, plus semester- and year-long programs in Europe and Asia
+- Off-campus courses, including Slavery in West Africa in Ghana, Revolutionary Cuba in Cuba, and Mediterranean Archaeology Field School, plus semester- and year-long programs in Europe and Asia

 Our faculty specialists in American, European, ancient, Asian, African, and Latin American history help history majors develop the ability to write well, debate effectively, embrace other perspectives, and recognize the manner by which the past has shaped our world today.